 |Virgin Australia Velocity Frequent Flyer||3:1|

 There are also other exciting ways for you to spend your points.
 One of those is the Marriott Bonvoy Moments program.
-There aren’t many moments available right now, but in the past they have offered dinners, concerts and sporting event tickets, often from a VIP suite.
+This program is just getting going again post COVID but in the past, they have offered dinners, concerts and sporting event tickets, often from a VIP suite.

 For an ongoing basis, this card has a $450 annual fee.
-Earning the $300 credit at Marriott hotels is really easy as all you need to do is to pay for a room with your card.
+Earning the $300 credit at Marriott hotels is easy as all you need to do is pay for a room with your card.
 In fact, I used part of the credit when staying at a hotel I paid for with points.
 When staying at the Renaissance St. Pancras, I charged our dinner at The Booking Office and drinks at George’s Bar to our room.
 Shortly after our stay, we received a statement card for the charges.
-If I’m able to use the 50,000 point voucher at a hotel which costs more than $150 for the night, I’m going to be ahead with this card.
-If I’m able to use the card for the resort credit, I’d be making money on the card.
+If I’m able to use the 50,000 point voucher at a hotel that costs more than $150 for the night, I’m going to be ahead.
+If I can use the card for the resort credit, I’d be making money on the card.

 As far as how to use your points, I hoarded Marriott points for years.
 I always felt there would be some exotic destination I would want to travel to and I would transfer points to the airline for the fancy seats on the flights.
-With limited vacation time, I’ve realized I have enough points and it was time to start spending my points.
+With limited vacation time, I’ve realized I had enough points and it was time to start spending them.
 Luckily, I’ve found that using points for hotel stays can be a great value.
-I wish we could stay somewhere for 5 nights more often so I could take advantage of the fifth night free on reward stays as I did at the Sheraton New York and the St. Pancras Renaissance Hotel London.
+I wish we could stay somewhere for 5 nights more often to take advantage of the fifth night free on reward stays as I did at the Sheraton New York.

 One of the most common uses of this perk was to stay for five nights at the Swan or Dolphin hotels at Walt Disney World with points for the price of four nights.
-Marriott has caught on the value people gave these rooms and have placed them into category 6, costing 40,000 to 60,000 points a night (previously they only cost the equivalent of 30,000 points).
+Marriott has caught on to the value people gave these hotels and has placed them into category 6, costing 40,000 to 60,000 points a night (previously, they only cost the equivalent of 30,000 points).
 Who knows what rooms here will cost when Marriott does away with award charts in 2023.

 I value Marriott Bonvoy points at .667 cents per point.
 I usually find redemptions worth much more than that, like when I managed to get 2.25 cents per point value booking a room at the Residence Inn in New York over Thanksgiving weekend.